-Our business substantially depends upon the successful development of XEN1101.
-If we are unable to obtain regulatory approval for, and successfully commercialize, XEN1101, our business may be materially harmed.
+Our business substantially depends upon the successful development of XEN1101, azetukalner (XEN1101).
+If we are unable to obtain regulatory approval for, and successfully commercialize, XEN1101, azetukalner, our business may be materially harmed.

-We currently have no products approved for commercial sale and are investing significant efforts and financial resources in the development of our clinical-stage product candidate, XEN1101 for the treatment of epilepsy and other neurological disorders.
-Our future business success depends on the continued development and ultimate regulatory approval of XEN1101.
-We will need to successfully enroll and complete our XEN1101 Phase 3 program.
-The future regulatory and commercial success of XEN1101 is subject to a number of risks, including:
+We currently have no products approved for commercial sale and are investing significant efforts and financial resources in the development of our clinical-stage product candidate, XEN1101 azetukalner for the treatment of epilepsy, MDD and potentially other neurological disorders.
+Our future business success depends on the continued development and ultimate regulatory approval of XEN1101, azetukalner.
+We will need to successfully enroll and complete our XEN1101 azetukalner Phase 3 program, epilepsy clinical trials and any other future Phase 3 clinical trials.
+The future regulatory and commercial success of XEN1101 azetukalner is subject to a number of risks, including:

-- successful patient enrollment in clinical trials and ultimate completion of clinical trials; - successful efficacy data from our clinical programs that support acceptable risk-benefit profiles of XEN1101 in the intended patient populations; - receipt and maintenance of marketing approvals from applicable regulatory authorities;
+- successful patient enrollment in clinical trials and ultimate completion of clinical trials; - successful efficacy data from our clinical programs that support acceptable risk-benefit profiles of XEN1101 azetukalner in intended patient populations; - receipt and maintenance of marketing approvals from applicable regulatory authorities;

-- completing any post-marketing studies required by applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for XEN1101; - making arrangements with third-party manufacturers for both clinical and commercial supplies of XEN1101; - establishing sales, marketing and distribution capabilities and commercial launch of XEN1101, if and when approved whether alone or in collaboration with others; - successful commercial launch of XEN1101, if and when approved; - acceptance of XEN1101, if and when approved, by patients, the medical community and third-party payors; - obtaining and maintaining acceptable pricing, third-party insurance coverage and adequate reimbursement; - maintaining a continued acceptable safety profile of XEN1101 following approval; - effectively competing with other therapies;
+- completing any post-marketing studies required by applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for XEN1101, azetukalner; - making arrangements with third-party manufacturers for both clinical and commercial supplies of XEN1101, azetukalner; - establishing sales, marketing and distribution capabilities and commercial launch of XEN1101, azetukalner, if and when approved, whether alone or in collaboration with others; - successful commercial launch of XEN1101, azetukalner, if and when approved; - acceptance of XEN1101, azetukalner, if and when approved, by patients, the medical community and third-party payors, payers; - obtaining and maintaining acceptable pricing, third-party insurance coverage and adequate reimbursement; - maintaining a continued acceptable safety profile of XEN1101 azetukalner following approval; - effectively competing with other therapies; - enforcing and defending intellectual property rights and claims; and

-- enforcing and defending intellectual property rights and claims; and - raising sufficient funds to support regulatory approval and commercialization activities.
+- raising sufficient funds to support regulatory approval and commercialization activities.

 Many of these risks are beyond our control, including the risks related to clinical development, the regulatory submission process, potential threats to our intellectual property rights and the manufacturing, marketing and sales efforts of any future collaborator.
-If we or any collaborator are unable to develop, receive regulatory approval for, or successfully commercialize XEN1101 for our initial or potential additional indications, or if we experience delays as a result of any of these risks or otherwise, our business could be materially harmed.
+If we or any collaborator are unable to develop, receive regulatory approval for, or successfully commercialize XEN1101 azetukalner for our initial or potential additional indications, or if we experience delays as a result of any of these risks or otherwise, our business could be materially harmed.

 In addition, of the large number of drugs in development in the pharmaceutical industry, only a small percentage result in the submission of an NDA to the FDA and even fewer are approved for commercialization.
-Furthermore, even if we do receive regulatory approval for XEN1101 for any indication, any such approval may be subject to limitations on the indications or uses or patient populations for which we may market XEN1101.
-Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot ensure that we will successfully develop or commercialize XEN1101 for any indication.
+Furthermore, even if we do receive regulatory approval for XEN1101 azetukalner for any indication, any such approval may be subject to limitations on the indications or uses or patient populations for which we may market XEN1101 azetukalner.
+Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot ensure that we will successfully develop or commercialize XEN1101 azetukalner for any indication.